Contact Center Trends

 5. Access to cutting-edge AI technology.

-Talkdesk AI for every day allows companies to reap the benefits of artificial intelligence across their contact center:
+The Talkdesk Ascend AI platform allows companies to reap the benefits of artificial intelligence across their contact center:

 • Automatic summary, powered by the same generative AI as ChatGPT, automatically summarizes customer interactions, including intent outcome, disposition, and next best actions.